CAB-ADMIN/crossingallborders/src/content/sewing.md

 subtitle: ""
 page_title: "Sewing Ministry"
 permalink: "ministries/sewing/index.html"
-meta_description: "Use your sewing skills to make a difference!
-Join Crossing All Borders to create bags, quilts, and clothing for orphanages and families worldwide."
+meta_description: "Use your sewing and fabric-cutting skills to support orphanages and families worldwide with Crossing All Borders Ministries.
+Help create bags, quilts, clothing, and more from donated materials—most projects can be completed at home and shipped internationally to those in need."
 hasPhotos: true
 photos: [
   ["sewing/1525454344267719860.jpg.jpeg", "Picture of Volunteers"],